Learning-to-Defer with Expert-Conditional Advice: Problem Formulation and Surrogate Design

 When no source satisfies this condition, $q^\star(x, j) = 0$ and the expert acts on $x$ alone. \end{restatable} The proof is given in Appendix~\ref{app:proof_advice_cond}.
 The left-hand side of \eqref{eq:advice_cond} measures how much advice $k$ improves expert $j$'s prediction; the right-hand side is the price of obtaining it.
 The system acquires advice only when it is expected to pay for itself.

-\paragraph{Deferral with advice dominates L2D.} What does this additional flexibility buy us at the population level?
-At a minimum, it cannot hurt.
-The no-advice action $k=0$ remains available, so the learner can always recover the standard L2D decision if acquiring advice is not worth its cost.
-The point, however, is stronger than a simple nesting observation.
-For each expert, the best advised action is never worse than the unaided one; once this pointwise improvement is propagated through the comparison over experts and the expectation over $X$, the Bayes risk of deferral with advice can only improve upon that of standard deferral. \begin{restatable}[Deferral with advice dominates standard deferral]{lemma}{richerlemma} For every expert $j \in [J]$ and $\mathbb{P}_X$-a.e.\ $x$, if $\mathcal{E}^\star_{\ell_{\mathrm{def}}}$ denotes the Bayes risk of the standard deferral setting of Section~\ref{sec:preliminaries}, then
+\paragraph{Deferral with advice dominates L2D.} Since the no-advice action $k{=}0$ is always available, the learner can recover the standard L2D decision whenever advice is not worth its cost.
+The point is stronger: for each expert the best advised cost is at most the unaided cost; propagating this through the comparison over experts yields a strict population-level improvement whenever advice lowers the best achievable conditional cost on a set of positive measure. \begin{restatable}[Deferral with advice dominates standard deferral]{lemma}{richerlemma} If $\mathcal{E}^\star_{\ell_{\mathrm{def}}}$ denotes the Bayes risk of the standard deferral setting of Section~\ref{sec:preliminaries}, then

-\end{restatable} The proof is given in Appendix~\ref{app:proof_richer}.
-By Lemma~\ref{lem:advice_cond}, the inequality is strict whenever advice lowers the best achievable conditional cost on a set of positive $\mathbb{P}_X$-measure.
-Thus advice extends L2D not only formally, but also in terms of achievable optimal risk.
+\end{restatable} The proof, including a necessary and sufficient condition for strict inequality, is given in Appendix~\ref{app:proof_richer}.